When Less Is More: Systematic Analysis of Cascade-Based Community Detection: Experimental Setup

-In most of the experiments, we use Pearson-sub as a primary metric, since it is proven to be unbiased~\citep{gosgens2019systematic}.
-However, for the Twitter dataset, we perform a comparison of several all listed metrics.
+In most experiments, we use Pearson-sub as a primary measure since it is proven to be unbiased~\citep{gosgens2019systematic}.
+However, for the Twitter dataset, we perform a comparison of all listed measures.